amaduck/parkingSpacesCorkCity/README.md

 # Issue with daylight savings time
 The CSV files come with a datetime value for the data - we rolled into summer time last night, but only one of the times has definitely updated (Black Ash), and one potentially (Merchant's Quay).
 The others are still on old time - need to consider how to handle.
-Presumably other times will update during the week
+Presumably other times will update during the week.
+Will affect "updated at" - an update could be from 5 mins ago, but showing as 1:05 ago

 # Goals:
 1) Currently updates every x seconds, interval hardcoded - want to provide option to set interval in GUI, and preserve it across runs